Europe to clamp down on charges for paying with plastic

 "The interchange fees paid by retailers end up on consumers' bills," said Joaquin Almunia, the European Union commissioner in charge of antitrust enforcement, who announced the measures.

 "Retailers will make big savings by paying lower fees to their banks, and consumers will benefit through lower retail prices," he said.
-The Commission estimates that the new curbs could save retailers 6 billion euros ($7.93 billion).
+The Commission estimates that the new curbs could save retailers 6 billion euros (5.16 billion pounds).

 Visa, Mastercard and bank lobby groups disputed that the new law would benefit consumers.